louietouie/louietouie.github.io/_posts/2025-01-05-motor-control.markdown

         <!-- - inverters and PWM allowed for variable frequency operation (aka different speeds?) around 1958 -->
         - voltage source inverters are usually used, even though it is current which is what we want to control
         - inverter control methods (six-step squarewave, six-step PWM, PWM, SVM)
+        - The ODrive does not use PWM.
+Solomon... *"No, the ODrive uses SVM modulation, the output current waveform will be sinusoidal."*
         - 120 vs 180 degree inverters
     - Servo Amplifier vs Inverter
         - servo drives seem to be a more complete solution.
 They often include FOC or some form of closed loop control, [brake control circuits][13]